Mohsem35/DevOps/Linux/README.md

 ## Linux Commands to Remember

-- To add a content to a file with cat(redirect) .
+- To add a content to a file with cat(redirect)

-Run **`cat > /path/to/<filename>`** command:
 ```
 cat > Africa/Egypt/Cairo/City.txt
  Cairo
 `Type Ctrl + d from keyboard`
 ```

-- Most of the commands internal or external come bundled with man pages which provides information about the command in detail (with examples, usecases and with command options)
+- Most of the commands internal or external come bundled with man pages which provides information about the **`command in detail`** (with examples, usecases and with command options)

-**`Syntax: man <command>`**
 ```
-man date
+man <command>
 ```
-- To check the home directory for a particular user say bob
+- To **`check the home directory`** for a particular user say bob
 ```
 grep bob /etc/passwd | cut -d ":" -f6
 ```